| Major Areas of Study: POLITICAL SCIENCE

 - Case Western

-Carter is the president of his fraternity, the Stag Club; a member of Tri-Beta (Biology Honorary), Pi Sigma Alpha (Political Science Honorary), Lambda Sigma (Sophomore Honorary), and ODK, the junior-senior honorary.
-He also formerly served on Student Senate.
+Carter was the president of his fraternity, the Stag Club; a member of Tri-Beta (Biology Honorary), Pi Sigma Alpha (Political Science Honorary), Lambda Sigma (Sophomore Honorary), and ODK, the junior-senior honorary.
+He also served on Student Senate.

 Carter spent two months interning in a hospital in Munich, Germany, where he worked in the gastroenterology department on a project that was “aimed toward correlating obesity and diet with the severity of chronic esophageal inflammation and Barrett’s Esophagus.”
 Carter found the internship by e-mailing research hospitals in Germany and asking if they were able to accept interns.

 His internship in Germany was not the only travel experience Carter has had.
 In the summer of 2012, he traveled for two months in Europe.
 Carter explains: “In the United Kingdom and Germany I distributed surveys for my senior seminar in Political Science.
 This project was entitled ‘Which Factors Most Influence Europeans’ Opinions on the United States?’ and the survey tested four different variables that were hypothesized to have an effect on these opinions.
 The research was successful and I was invited to present my paper at the Midwest Political Science Association’s annual conference in Chicago, Illinois.”

 Before coming to Muskingum, Carter says, he “did not realize that so many international opportunities or leadership positions existed at Muskingum".